abhijeetknayak/Machine-Learning/CS-231N/Readme.md

       4. **Adam Optimizer** :

-  In addition to these optimization algorithms, some learning rate decay techniques are also defined which would be helpful if the loss curves tend to plateau after a few iterations of training.
+  In addition to these optimization algorithms, some learning rate decay techniques are also defined which would be helpful if the loss curves tend to plateau after a few iterations of training. <br>
       1. Exponential Decay :

       2. Decay in phases :